007revad/Synology_app_mover/README.md

 2. Save the download zip file to a folder on the Synology.
 3. Unzip the zip file.

+### Set backup location

+If you want to use use the backup and restore options you need edit the included syno_app_mover.conf file to set the location to backup to.

+The syno_app_mover.conf file must be in the same fodler as the syno_app_mover.sh file.

 ### To run the script

 [How to enable SSH and login to DSM via SSH](https://kb.synology.com/en-global/DSM/tutorial/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet)